CrossTheRoadElec/Phoenix6-Documentation/source/docs/hardware-reference/pigeon2/pigeon-issues.rst

 .. note:: If you do not see the below option, then Tuner X is likely older than version **2023.1.5.0**.

-.. warning:: Tuner version **2023.1.5.0** was just uploaded to Windows and Google Play store.
+.. warning:: Tuner version **2023.1.5.0** was just uploaded to Windows and Google Play store (2/10/2023).
 It may take some processing time before they become available for download.

 A new section in Tuner X :guilabel:`Settings` labeled **Pigeon 2 Workaround** has been added.
 When the :guilabel:`Execute Pigeon 2 workaround` button is pressed, all CANivores will enter a special mode that allows them to see the offending Pigeon 2s.
 This mode is reverted when the CANivore is power cycled.